 The risers that are shown in the photo above with the #10 can storage are a great way to increase the storage space under a bed.
 You can purchase risers that are designed especially for this purpose or use wooden blocks to raise the frame.
 Some rolling totes are designed to be stacked on top of each other, allowing you to significantly increase your potential storage with easy access.
 You may want to keep the canned goods in the bottom tote and lighter items in the tote on top if you choose to stack them.

 Our daughter wanted to create theater seating for her family.
 She enlisted our help to add a skirt to a newly purchased couch that she wanted to raise high enough to clearly see over the couch in front.
 It didn’t take us long to figure out that cases of food storage would make the couch the perfect height.

 We removed the legs from the new couch and stapled a piece of black suede fabric around the base of the couch.
 The results were fantastic.
 She had the theater seating she dreamed of along with storage space for 9 cases of #10 cans.

-Handy end tables, night stands or coffee tables can be created using cases of #10 cans as a base.
-They can be cleverly disguised with using a table cloth or a piece of fabric.
+Handy end tables, nightstands or coffee tables can be created using cases of #10 cans as a base.
+They can be cleverly disguised by using a table cloth or a piece of fabric.
 Free furniture and space for your food storage.
 Life doesn’t get much better than this!

 Make furniture purchases with storage in mind.
 A coffee table takes up the same amount of space whether or not it has storage.
 Storage ottomans are available and can provide room for your treasures without taking additional space.